lucee/lucee-docs/docs/03.reference/02.tags/try/tag.md

 ---
 title: <cftry>
 id: tag-try
+related:
+- tag-catch
+categories:
+- core
-description: 'Used with one or more cfcatch tags, the cftry tag lets you catch and process exceptions in CFML pages.'
+description: Used with one or more cfcatch tags, the cftry tag lets you catch and process exceptions in CFML pages.
 ---

 Used with one or more [[tag-catch]] tags, the cftry tag lets you catch and process exceptions in CFML pages.